 8. Define Technical and Organisational Measures (TOMs)

-What: Appropriate measures to protect data (Art.
-32 GDPR): encryption, access controls, pseudonymisation, regular security testing.
+What: Appropriate technical and organisational measures to protect the data (Art.
+32 GDPR).

 9. Privacy by Design and Privacy by Default

-What: Data protection must be considered during development and configuration (Art.
+What: Data protection must be considered as early as development and configuration (Art.
 25 GDPR).
-Use privacy-friendly defaults.

 10. Train the Project Team

-What: All project participants must know the data protection requirements relevant to them.
-Document participation.
+What: Everyone involved in the project must know the data protection requirements relevant to them.

 What: Information obligations under Art.
-13/14 GDPR must be fulfilled.
-Check whether the existing privacy notice covers the new processing.
+13/14 GDPR must be met.

 12. Check Third-Country Transfers